-More about Scott and Tree Mercer
+Meet Our Favorite Whale Watchers, Scott and Tree Mercer

 Scott has been studying marine mammals since 1974.
 He is accompanied by his wife, Tree, a retired high school biology teacher with 35 years of experience.
 This time of year finds them on the Mendonoma Coast at Point Arena Lighthouse counting whales and other marine mammals as they pass.
 This stalwart husband and wife team often must endure blustery and foggy days to keep track of the gray whales, humpbacks and occasionally seeing the Blue whales.

 You can follow Scott’s daily observations of the Gray whale migrations directly on their Facebook page, Mendonoma Whale and Seal Study.